Armando Ayala Anguiano: Biography

 Contenido’s success allowed it to be free of government support and able to express open criticism to the ruling presidents.
 A fighter of corruption, Ayala was given an award by the Spanish news agency Efe in 1978 for his story La mordida, vergüenza de México (Bribing, the Shame of Mexico).

 Due to his continued criticism to government officials, president José López Portillo asked investing partners O’Farrill and Alemán to avoid political topics in Contenido.
 Ayala refused to comply and opted to close the magazine, preventing the printing of the April 1985 issue.
 The partners reconsidered and continued supporting Ayala in reopening the magazine.
 Contenido continued to be the most successful monthly magazine in Mexico for 45 years.

 The historic series México de carne y hueso (Mexico, Flesh and Bone) (14 monthly compilable issues, 1991–1992) sold thousands of copies.
 His masterpiece, La epopeya de México (The Epic of Mexico), published in 2005 by the Fondo de Cultura Económica, is divided in two volumes: I) From Prehistory to Santa Anna, and II) From Juarez to the PRI (Partido Revolucionario Institucional).

 A brain embolism truncated Armando Ayala's literary talent in 2006.
 His son Roberto Ayala Sloan, in agreement with the other partners, sold his part to Galas de México S. A. de C. V., an affiliate of Grupo Carso.

-Divorced from Sara Sloan, with whom he had two children (Sara y Roberto), he died at his house in Malinalco, Estado de Mexico by his second wife, Esperanza Bolland, with whom he shared his last 30 years.
+Divorced from Sara Sloan, with whom he had two children (Sara and Roberto), he died at his house in Malinalco, Estado de Mexico by his second wife, Esperanza Bolland, with whom he shared his last 30 years.